i-evi/p2gan/readme.md

 python render.py --model model_save --inp /home/username/Pictures/Wallpaper/ --oup output --size 256
 ```

+Note that `--inp` must be a directory, and `render.py` will process all images(extension with `jpg`, `bmp`, `png` and `jpeg`) under the directory.
+And the output directory must exist.

 ## Experimental Configurations for Testing

 **Noise Control**
-Sometimes, add noise on the input images can bring good visual effect.
+Sometimes, adding noise on the input images can bring good visual effect.
 The input images won't be added in any noise by default, we implemented a Gaussian noise control option `--noise`, for example:

 ```bash
 python render.py --model model_save --inp /home/username/Pictures/Wallpaper/ --oup output --size 512 --noise 0.1
 ```

 **Aspect Ratio**
-In this project, input tensor shape will be configured while the tensorflow graph be initialzied.
-Thus, input tensor size will be set by the option `--size`.
-Although the synthetic image will be resized to the same shape as the input image, the rendering is done on the resized image(tensor), and output via a resize to the input shape, thus cause texture distortion.

-Just a experimentally function, `render-keep-ratio.py` will keep the aspect ratio while resize, but process only one input image each time.
-The command line usages is compatible with `render.py`.
+In `render.py`, the input tensor shape will be configured while the tensorflow graph be initialized.
+The height and width of the input tensor are equal and set by the option `--size`.
+Therefore, the processing of the input images may not keep the aspect ratio, thus cause texture distortion. `render-keep-ratio.py` can keep the aspect ratio of the input image resize, but process only one input image each time.
+The command line usages are compatible with `render.py`, except `--inp`, you should specify an image file here.
 For example:

 ```bash
 python render-keep-ratio.py --model model_save --inp /home/username/Pictures/Wallpaper/test.jpg --oup output --size 1024